Jobin-Jas/jobin-engagespot/README.md

 ```
 composer require jobin/engagespot
 ```
-2 - If you are installing on Laravel 5.4 or lower you will be needed to manually register Service Provider by adding it in config/app.php providers array.
+2 - You will need to manually register Service Provider by adding it in config/app.php providers array.

 ```
 'providers' => [